 This is Part 1 of my 6 part series of trail guides for Bergslagsleden.
 Please read my introduction and epilogue to this trail here if you haven't done so yet.
 This entire trail is also a part of the E1 trail system, and you can read more about that in my E1 trail guides here.
 Please keep in mind it is still a work in progress.
+And you can find the official trail website here if you haven't already.

 This report covers the last stage of Västra Vätterleden hiking northbound, which leads directly to the southern starting point of Bergslagsleden, as well as the first three stages of the trail (17-15).
 I include the last stage of Västra Vätterleden for pragmatic reasons as a section hiker, which has mostly to do with public transportation, using the lakeside town of Karlsborg as a start/endpoint.
 Stage 15 ends close to the town of Laxå.